Getting Around, Map, What to See

 Sights in Downtown Budapest – District V.

-The 3 metro lines of Budapest meet at Deák Square in the heart of the city.
+3 metro lines of Budapest meet at Deák Square in the heart of the city.

 The capital’s largest church, the St Stephen’s Basilica stands on a spacious plaza in V. district.